-Wix is the best option if you’re looking for a free website builder, as the full website builder is included.
+Wix is the best option for a free website builder, as the full website builder is included.
 Remember however that you will be constrained by very limited storage and bandwidth, and will have to have a branded Wix domain and advertising on your site.

 How we review the best website builders

-In our review process for the best website builders, we make sure to test the site builder and editor out with our own custom websites.
+When reviewing the best website builders, we make sure to test the builder and editor on our own custom sites.
 That way, we can find out for you where these tools sit on the user experience scale, between overly simple or too complex.